 Imagine flying through the air.
 You’ve finally been given the power of flight!
 It’s an incredibly strange sensation viewing your quadcopter through a first-person perspective.
 You may feel like you’re constantly moving forward or feel like you need to tilt your head to see more clearly.
 It’ll be an experience unlike any other.

-I would say someone who has both patience and motivation gets into this hobby.
+I would say someone who has patience, motivation, and a lack of fear around electricity gets into this hobby!
 Learning how to actually fly a quadcopter and do well, especially when controlling in acro mode, is going to take a lot of patience.
 It will be frustrating at times and you just need to keep on practicing.
 Motivation is what will drive you to keep flying repair after repair.
 It’s certainly not impossible, but you have to know that not everyone flies like Charpu on their first day out.

 Do I need a lot of RC or flying experience to fly an FPV Racer?